-This lacquer craft started at the beginning of the Edo Period (1600-1868), when the lord of the Kaga clan wielding power over the Hokuriku region built Takaoka castle in what is now Takaoka City.
-It was then that lacquerers began making all manners of household goods as well as chests and lacquered items of armor and weaponry.
+The Takaoka lacquerware craft was established at the beginning of the Edo era (1600-1868) when the lord of the Kaga clan built Takaoka castle in what is now the city of Takaoka.
+Soon, lacquerers began making all types of household goods as well as armor and weaponry.

-Later the Chinese lacquering techniques of tsuishu and tsuikoku were introduced and techniques appeared using a number of colored lacquers and deep relief carving to produce a three-dimensional effect, and such wares as sabi-e using a grinding power mixed with the natural lacquer, raden using iridescent shell, and zonsei which is a colorful style with linear decorations, were all produced.
-Gradually with the ascendancy of the merchant classes, Takaoka Shikki became thoroughly established and flourished, and it was almost inevitable that an encyclopedic range of local lacquering techniques were used to produce the flamboyant decorations for the floats drawn in procession during Takaoka's own festival.
+Later, the Chinese lacquering techniques tsuishu and tsuikoku were introduced, and other techniques using multiple colored lacquers and deep relief carving to produce a three-dimensional effect also appeared.
+Takaoka lacquerware is decorated using techniques including sabi-e, which uses a grinding power mixed with natural lacquer, raden, which uses iridescent shells, and zonsei, which consists of colorful lines.
+With the gradually ascendancy of the merchant classes, Takaoka lacquerware flourished, and soon a wide range of local lacquering techniques were used to produce flamboyant decorations for the floats used in the local festival.

-Cultivated by its long history, the most representative of Takaoka Shikki skills have all been kept alive.
-There is yuusuke-nuri done in the sabi-e technique with beautiful stones set in a ground of black lacquer, which has hints of red and green coloring.
-Then there is chokoku-nuri, the deep relief and multicolored ware that looks so three-dimensional.
-And then there is the glittering aogai-nuri using the rainbow effects of the inside of abalone and turban shells to produce flower and bird motifs or scenes of nature set into the lacquer ground.
-All are masterpieces of technique and design, and are part of the rich repertoire of styles used in the making of trays, boxes and other interior items.
+Cultivated by its long history, the techniques of Takaoka lacquerware remain alive and well.
+Yuusuke-nuri combines the sabi-e technique with beautiful stones set on a base of black lacquer with hints of red and green.
+Chokoku-nuri features a deep relief and multiple colors with a three-dimensional appearance.
+The glittering aogai-nuri technique uses the rainbow effects of abalone and turban shells to produce flower and bird motifs and scenes of nature.
+This rich repertoire of styles is used to produce trays, boxes and other household items.

-A representative technique of this lacquerware tradition is "yusuke-nuri" which features a deep red base decorated with gems and stones, and "sabie" illustrated decorations.
-Other techniques include "chokoku-nuri" which uses a variety of colored lacquers to create three-dimensional designs, and "aogai-nuri" which uses abalone, great green turban shells, and other shells that have a multicolored shimmering quality to depict landscapes, flowers, and birds.
-How it is made
+Representative techniques of this lacquerware tradition include yusuke-nuri, which features a deep red base decorated with gems and stones, and sabi-e illustrations.
+Other techniques include chokoku-nuri, which uses a variety of colored lacquers to create three-dimensional designs, and aogai-nuri, which uses abalone, turban and other shells that have a shimmering rainbow quality to depict landscapes, flowers and birds.

 How to make